alindeman/upgradingtorails4/text/50_rails_queue.markdown

 immediately as they do in development.

-Rails also gives you the option to simply keep a list of jobs that were queued instead of running them.
-Using a `TestQueue`, expensive jobs are not run and tests can be written simply against the act of adding a job instead of asserting about its outcome.
+Rails also gives you the option to simply keep a list of jobs that were queued without running them.
+Using a `TestQueue`, tests can verify only that the job was added to the queue, instead of asserting about its outcome.
 Assuming the job is tested in isolation itself, this can speed up the suite without much loss of confidence in the tests.

 To enable this behavior, change the default queue to `ActiveSupport::TestQueue` for the test environment: